nervouna/Sniff/README.md

-# URL Shortener on LeanCloud
+# Campaign Tracker on LeanCloud

-URL Shortener on LeanCloud (USL) is a URL Shortener.
+CTL is a marketing campaign tracker.
 It checks the availability of the given URL, shortens it, and tracks who / when / where / how the link is clicked.

 ## Features